codespin-ai/codespin/README.md

 A "spec" is a template file containing a placeholder "{prompt}".
 The placeholder will be replaced by the prompt supplied (via the prompt file, or the --prompt argument).

-For example, if you have the following spec called `./myrules.txt` file:
+For example, if you have the following spec called `./myrules.txt`:

 ```
 {prompt}